-- 1. Iraqis who work/worked on a full-time basis as interpreters/translators for the U.S. government or MNF-I in Iraq; - 2.
-Iraqis who are/were employed by the U.S. government in Iraq; - 3.
-Iraqis who are/were employees of an organization or entity closely associated with the U.S. mission in Iraq that has received U.S.

-- government funding through an official and documented contract, award, grant or cooperative agreement; - 4.
+- 1. Iraqis who work/worked on a full-time basis as interpreters/translators for the U.S. Government, MNF-I in Iraq, or U.S. Forces-Iraq; - 2.
+Iraqis who are/were employed by the U.S. Government in Iraq; - 3.
+Iraqis who are/were employees of an organization or entity closely associated with the U.S. mission in Iraq that has received U.S. Government funding through an official and documented contract, award, grant or cooperative agreement; - 4.
 Iraqis who are/were employed in Iraq by a U.S.-based media organization or non-governmental organization; - 5.
-Spouses, sons, daughters, parents and siblings of individuals described in the four categories above, or of an individual eligible for a Special Immigrant Visa as a result of his/her employment by or on behalf of the U.S. government in Iraq, including if the individual is no longer alive, provided that the relationship is verified; and - 6.
-Iraqis who are the spouses, sons, daughters, parents, brothers or sisters of a citizen of the United States, or who are the spouses or unmarried sons or daughters of a Permanent Resident Alien of the United States, as established by their being or becoming beneficiaries of approved family-based I-130 Immigrant Visa Petitions.
+Spouses, sons, daughters, parents, and siblings of individuals described in the four categories above, or of an individual eligible for a Special Immigrant Visa as a result of his/her employment by or on behalf of the U.S. Government in Iraq, including if the individual is no longer alive, provided that the relationship is verified; and - 6.
+Iraqis who are the spouses, sons, daughters, parents, brothers, or sisters of a citizen of the United States, or who are the spouses or unmarried sons or daughters of a Permanent Resident Alien of the United States, as established by their being or becoming beneficiaries of approved family-based I-130 Immigrant Visa Petitions.

-The United States has increased its in-country processing capacity nearly 200 percent since establishing an OPE unit in Baghdad in FY 2008.
-Given the security and logistical challenges associated with operating an OPE in Iraq, it is likely that in-country processing capacity will remain more limited than in neighboring countries.
-Nonetheless, refugee processing in Iraq is a high priority for the United States and we believe it has significant potential, particularly to benefit Iraqis associated with U.S. efforts in Iraq.
-The Departments of State and Homeland Security continue to devote substantial resources to Iraqi refugee processing.
+The United States has increased its in-country processing capacity nearly 200 percent since establishing a Resettlement Support Center (RSC) unit in Baghdad in FY 2008.
+Although security and logistical challenges associated with operating an RSC in Iraq limit in-country processing capacity, it is likely that refugee admissions from Iraq will soon exceed those from some neighboring countries.
+Refugee processing in Iraq is a high priority for the United States with significant potential, particularly to benefit Iraqis associated with U.S. efforts in Iraq.
+The Departments of State and Homeland Security (DHS) continue to devote substantial resources to Iraqi refugee processing.
 In addition to maintaining a robust interview schedule, DHS has developed enhanced security screening to ensure the integrity and security of the program.

 Middle Eastern and South Asian refugees in most of Europe avail themselves of the asylum systems of the countries in which they are located.
-In Vienna, however, certain Iranian religious minorities (Bahais, Zoroastrians, Jews, Mandaeans, and Christians) may be processed for U.S. resettlement using special procedures authorized by the Government of Austria.
-U.S. law provides a reduced evidentiary standard for Iran's religious minorities, and more than 99 percent of eligible applicants are approved for admission to the United States.
-After nearly a ten-fold increase in departures from FY2004 to FY2008, OPE Vienna has experienced a significant decrease in new applications.
-Projected FY 2010 departures represent nearly a 35 percent decrease from FY 2008, while the total OPE Vienna pipeline has decreased 53 percent over the same time period.
-The

-United States also processes Iranian religious minorities (primarily Bahai) and other Iranians in Turkey through special procedures involving fast-track refugee status determination and referral by UNHCR.
-PRM has recently provided funding to UNHCR to increase significantly its capacity to refer refugees in Turkey for resettlement to the United States and other countries.
+In Vienna, however, certain Iranian religious minorities (Bahais, Zoroastrians, Jews, Mandaeans, and Christians) may be processed for U.S. resettlement using special procedures authorized by the Government of Austria if their applications were received prior to the expiration of the Specter Amendment on May 31, 2011.
+After nearly a ten-fold increase in departures from FY2004 to FY2008, RSC Vienna has experienced a significant decrease in new applications.
+Projected FY 2012 departures represent nearly a 35 percent decrease from FY 2008, while the total RSC Vienna pipeline has decreased 53 percent over the same time period.
+The United States also processes Iranian religious minorities (primarily Bahai) and other Iranians in Turkey through special procedures involving fast-track refugee status determination and referral by UNHCR.
+PRM has recently provided funding to UNHCR to significantly increase its capacity to refer refugees in Turkey for resettlement to the United States and other countries.

-Resettlement processing of ethnic Nepali Bhutanese refugees in Nepal is continuing smoothly and the United States remains committed to considering for resettlement as many refugees as express interest.
-By the end of FY 2010, it is estimated that more than 36,000 Bhutanese refugees will have been resettled to the United States and other countries since 2008.
+Resettlement processing of Bhutanese refugees in Nepal is continuing smoothly and the United States remains committed to considering for resettlement as many refugees as express interest.
+By the end of 2011, it is estimated that more than 53,000 Bhutanese refugees will have been resettled to the United States and other countries since 2008.